Azumaya Objects in Triangulated Bicategories: Eilenberg-Watts bicategories

 \subsection{Monoidal bicategories}

 A monoidal bicategory can be defined as a tricategory with one object, in the sense of \cite{GPS95Coherence}.
-In practical terms, this means that the bicategory is equipped with an additional monoidal product on 0-, 1, and 2-cells, satisfying reasonable associativity and unit constraints.
-If $\sC_k$ is a cocomplete closed monoidal category with unit $k$, and $\sM_k$ the bicategory of monoids and bimodules in $\sC_k$, then $\sM_k$ is a symmetric monoidal bicategory with monoidal product induced by that of $\sC_k$.
+In practical terms, this means that the bicategory is equipped with an additional monoidal product on 0-, 1-, and 2-cells forming a pseudofunctor